Tsaulogy/ml-geo-blog-8.0-4/README.md

 ##Prequisites
 You will need:
-* An installation of [MarkLogic 8.0-4](https://developer.marklogic.com/products) or later
+* An installation of [MarkLogic 8.0-4](https://developer.marklogic.com/products) or later (but must be MarkLogic 8.0-x)

 ##Setup
 1. Clone this repository